ucl-comp0035/coursework-1-zzoeys/README_cw2.md

 ### Prioritisation method

 The MoSCoW prioritisation method was chosen as it complements the use of user stories and agile projects (Agile Business, 2021).
-Though it is simple, it is provides enough detail about 'Must Have', 'Should Have', 'Could Have' and 'Won't Have this time' requirements that help project teams set and manage priorities.
+Though it is simple, it provides enough detail about 'Must Have', 'Should Have', 'Could Have' and 'Won't Have this time' requirements that help project teams set and manage priorities.

 The considerations made when prioritising requirements are detailed on the Trello page linked below.
 They are labelled with the purple label named 'Prioritisation Considerations'.

 ### Documented and prioritised requirements

-Trello was used, [here](https://trello.com/b/cjogVnBl/user-stories).
+Trello was used, [here](https://trello.com/b/cjogVnBl/user-stories), to document user stories.
 Please click the labels at the top of each card to see the name of the labels.

 The user stories are also documented as a PDF file [here](user_stories/user_stories.pdf).